-A guide to call and put options
+A guide to calling and putting options

 What are call options?

-What are put options?
+What are the options?

 A put option is an agreement between a trader and a broker that gives the trader the right to sell a currency pair at a set price within a specific period.